Indianapolis First-Time Homebuyer Calculator

 Property tax and home insurance are collected by your lender every month and held in an escrow account.
 Your lender pays these bills on your behalf when they come due.
 This is required by law and protects both you and the lender.

 PMI (private mortgage insurance) is required on conventional loans when your down payment is under 20%.
 It protects the lender if you default, not you.
 It is not permanent.
 Once your loan balance drops to 80% of the original purchase price, meaning you have built 20% equity, you can request PMI removal.
 Lenders must cancel it automatically at 22% equity under the federal Homeowners Protection Act (1998).
-FHA loans use a different insurance called mortgage insurance premium (MIP).
-There are two parts: a one-time 1.75% charge at closing, plus an ongoing monthly charge of 0.15-0.75% per year depending on loan size and term.
-Ask your lender to calculate your exact MIP if you are buying with an FHA loan.
+FHA loans use a different type of mortgage insurance called MIP (mortgage insurance premium).
+Select FHA loan at the top of the calculator to see how MIP affects your monthly payment and closing costs.

 What You Need at Closing

 Closing day costs significantly more than just your down payment.
 The calculator breaks it into three parts.
 Your down payment is the cash you bring toward the purchase price.
 Closing costs cover lender fees, appraisal, title insurance, recording fees, and other charges.
-These typically run 2-5% of the purchase price, estimated here at 3%.
+Closing costs vary by lender and loan type.
+Your Loan Estimate lists the specific amounts.
+The calculator uses 3% of the purchase price as a planning estimate.
 Prepaid items are property taxes and insurance your lender collects upfront before setting up your escrow account.

-If you qualify for IHCDA assistance, the First Step program provides up to 6% of the purchase price as a non-forgivable second mortgage.
-The Next Home program provides up to 3.5%.
+If you qualify for IHCDA assistance, the First Step program provides up to 6% of the purchase price as a non-forgivable second mortgage, due on sale, refinance, or payoff.
+The Next Home program provides up to 3.5% as a second mortgage with an affordability period after which forgivability terms vary by loan type.
 Both require an IHCDA-approved lender and a homebuyer education course.
 Income and purchase price limits apply and change regularly.
 Verify at in.gov/ihcda before assuming you qualify.

 Why Home Appreciation Is Not Included